dojo/docs/dojo/isObject.rst

 Usage
 =====

-Use this to test if a variable is an object
+Use this to test if a variable is an Object.

 .. code-block :: javascript
   :linenos: